justy98NA/WishLists/README.md

 # TO DO:
 - Web crawl the URL, get content, use AI to produce description
 - Then use description to produce title
+- WishList - total price
+- Gift - status - who - what
+  - User chooses a gift - bought - but the owner doesn't see that, others can see
+  - GiftStatus?
+Id, status (none, ordered, arrived, bought), userid
+- Logging

+# STATUS:
+- Is the gift bought, or not
+- Who should see that information
+- WishList share - who can see what
+  - private, public, who to share with